 Medications for Erectile Dysfunction

-No matter how you get to our office, whether you are diabetic, have a spinal cord injury, or have history of prostate cancer, there are 4 choices for treatment.
+No matter how you get to our office, whether you are diabetic, have a spinal cord injury, or have history of prostate cancer, there are 4 choices for E.D. treatment.
 Initially, pills such as Viagra are offered.
 Most men that come in have already tried these medications at least once.
 And for some, they work well.
 If however, you have tried them 4 or more times, and there has been little effect, or an unreliable result, you may want to consider other options.
 Some men cannot tolerate these medications due to side effects or interactions with other medications.